asappresearch/flambe/README.md

 | [Script](http://flambe.ai/) |  Wrapper over any python script that accepts command line arguments.
 An entry-point for users who wish to keep their code unchanged, but leverage Flambé's cluster management and distributed hyperparameter search.|
 | [Lightning](http://flambe.ai/) |  Train / Evaluate a model using Pytorch Lightning.
 Automates the boilerplate code usually found in PyTorch code, such as multi-gpu handling, fp16 training, and training loops. |
 | [RaySGD](http://flambe.ai/) | Train / Evaluate a model using RaySGD.
 Automate the boilerplate code usually found in PyTorch or Tensorflow code, such as multi-gpu handling, fp16 training, and training loops. |

+Flambé also offers a set of modules to help construct a task including datasets, featurizers, metrics and neural network modules.

 ### 2. Execute a task